The Criteria of Progressive and Reactionary Tendencies in History

 Meanwhile this ascription of a normative sense to God’s guidance in history was open to serious objections.
 These objections were amply set forth in a remarkable [break in text] this is defended in 1911 at the University of Leyden by A.C.
 Leendertz.
 From the theological viewpoint this author argued that God’s guidance embraces all that happens, both good and evil.
 For this reason this guidance pertains to God’s hidden counsel and cannot imply any norm for human behavior.
 From the philosophical viewpoint Leendertz attacked the normative conception of God’s guidance in history with the Kantian argument that empirical facts and norms belong to different worlds.
 If the factual course of history is elevated to a norm this is tantamount to a continuous acceptance of the “fait accompli”.
 If a governing dynasty is supposed to be justified by the fact that it had maintained its power over a long period of time, then a revolution overthrowing this dynasty is also justified after the lapse of time by a successful maintenance of its position.

-[note aspects including and above the analytical on yellow column of above chart] no single fact can be established without making use of a norm.
+This philosophical critique must fail inasmuch as it started from the Kantian separation between empirical facts and norms, which is a dualism, grounded in the dialectical humanistic motive of nature and freedom in its critical conception.
+It overlooked the consideration that historical facts are not given in the same way as natural events and that in the normative aspects of human experience [note aspects including and above the analytical on yellow column of above chart] no single fact can be established without making use of a norm.
 It could not do justice to the view of the historical school since that latter did not mean to elevate any merely factual course of events to the level of a historical norm.
 The concept of organic historical development cannot have a merely factual content apart from a normative criterion whereby to establish what is and what is not in keeping with it.
 Savigny’s distinction between living and dead components in the historical tradition implied a rejection of any factual attempt to revive that which has lost its historical significance in the organic development of culture.
 It implied, in other words, a distinction between progressive and regressive movements in history.
 Thus it was manifestly based on a normative criterion.

 But what was this criterion?
 In the ultimate issue it was derived from the individuality of the national mind, viewed as the true source of national culture and as a gift of Divine Providence having value in itself.
 It was supposed that organic continuity in cultural development was guaranteed only by the directive potency of the “Volksgeist” ["Spirit of the People" = "National Genius", "National Character"] which operates in conformity with the hidden law of Providence.
 This irrationalistic view of the norm of historical evolution can lead to very dangerous consequences, especially if it is accompanied by a historicist view of the norms of law, morality, and faith.
 The Nazi movement in Germany was only too ready to welcome these consequences, as was apparent from Hitler’s assertion that Divine Providence had destined the German people to be a nation of rulers.

-[Italics FMF].
+The subjective individuality of a national character can never be a cultural norm in itself [Italics FMF].
 It will always show both good and bad traits, apart from the fact that it is very difficult to establish the characteristic traits of a particular nation as a whole.
 And even though it is considered a gift of God, it is certainly not left unaffected by sin.

 If it be asked whether the historical school has not at least provided us with a clear criterion whereby we may distinguish between progressive and reactionary tendencies in the cultural process, the answer must be in the negative.
 The reason is that its conception of historical development clings exclusively to biotic analogies in the modal structure of the historical aspect [see circle diagram above of Historical Aspect including analogies of all remaining aspects].
 Since this aspect is definitely grounded in that of organic life, these biotic analogies cannot fail to reveal themselves in the modal sense of the historical idea of development.
 Cultural movement and evolution are inherent in cultural life, and consequently V. Savigny’s distinction between living and dead elements in the historical tradition of a nation is well founded.
 The historical sense of this distinction is qualified by the nuclear moment of the historico‐cultural mode of experience.
 Living elements are those which have as yet formative power in a human community, whereas dead elements are those which have definitely lost this power, and have for the future only a folkloristic or merely theoretical historical importance.

-[note aspects BENEATH the analytical on yellow column of above chart].
+But these biotic analogies are of a retrospective character.
+They refer backwards in order of time to an earlier aspect of our experiential horizon which lacks a normative character [note aspects BENEATH the analytical on yellow column of above chart].
 Development in the modal sense of organic life, which is grounded in physic‐chemical processes, is not ruled by norms, but by biotic laws of nature.
 In the biotic aspect of time the development of a multi‐cellular living organism displays only the natural phases of birth, ripening, adolescence, age, and decline.
 But in historical development a normative human vocation reveals itself, a cultural task committed to humankind at the Creation.
 This task cannot be fulfilled except in the anticipatory direction of time, in which the historico‐cultural aspect of the temporal order depends its modal meaning by unfolding its anticipatory moments in referring forwards to post‐historical aspects.

 Therefore the nuclear moment of the cultural [ie "historical"] mode of development, namely, formative power, itself has a normative sense, since it implies a normative cultural vocation, as is apparent from the Divine cultural command to subdue the earth [Gen 1:28].
 Even the most terrible misuse of power in our sinful world cannot make power itself sinful, nor can it detract from the normative sense of man’s cultural vocation.